-Academic records (transcripts, diplomas, and degree certificates) from non-U.S. institutions must be evaluated by an authorized credential evaluation agency and sent to the Office of Admissions in lieu of transcripts (see International Student Admission Policy).
+Academic records (transcripts, diplomas, and degree certificates) from non-U.S. institutions must be evaluated by an authorized credential evaluation agency and sent to the Office of Admissions in lieu of transcripts.
+A course-by-course evaluation is required for all post-secondary credentials (undergraduate and graduate, if applicable) for academic coursework completed outside of the United States and Canada (see International Student Admission Policy).